tharsheblows/simmer/README.md

 # Simmer for recipes
-Simmer is an actively developed [**open source** GPL v3 plugin](https://github.com/simmerwp/simmer/blob/master/license.txt) for WordPress.org and this is where active development and engineering of the plugin happens.
+Simmer is an actively developed [**open source** GPL v3 plugin](https://github.com/simmerwp/simmer/blob/master/license.txt) for WordPress.org and Github is where active development and engineering of the core code happens.
+Developers can submit a pull request here in Github anytime to the **master branch** or questions to [hi@simmerwp.com](mailto:hi@simmerwp.com) for collaboration proposals.

 We hope to maintain an open and friendly environment for anyone who's interested in helping make recipe and food data with WordPress more enjoyable.
 New to commit messages or Github?
 Read the [WordPress core handbook](https://make.wordpress.org/core/handbook/best-practices/commit-messages/).

 Our project is governed by a [Code of Conduct](https://github.com/simmerwp/simmer/blob/master/CODE_OF_CONDUCT.md).

-# Version
-We're currently developing version 1.3.12 in this repo in Github in the development branch, and version 1.3.11 is the latest publicly available version in this repo's master branch in the WordPress.org Plugin Directory: [https://wordpress.org/plugins/simmer/](https://wordpress.org/plugins/simmer/).

 # Installation
  - Clone this repository into your WordPress installation's `plugins` folder from `https://github.com/bwdinc/simmer.git`